rainbowcrm/CRM/README.md

 5. run "npm install", this will copy all the dependency to node_modules folder<br>
 6. run "ionic serve" from root folder, this should build and run the application in the default browser<br>

-<b>NOTE: please do not commit node_modules and www folder.
-I will include git ignore shortly</b>